Noah55-maker/bluetooth-messaging/README.md

 to run the program:
 `python3 crypto/crypto.py`

-This hosts an http server on port 1919
+This hosts an http server on port 1919 for api endpoints

+The web-page can be loaded directly by opening index.html in a browser